Mutekeri/Tensorflow-Object_detection-on-windows-machine/README.md

 # Tensorflow-Object_detection-on-windows-machine
 Using anaconda Jupyter notebooks
 Please see the instruction word/pdf file.
-If there are any mistakes contact me on mikemutek@gmail.com If you will require a walk through video also contact me on the same email i can start develop it
+If there are any mistakes contact me on mikemutek@reginaanalytics.co.za If you will require a walk through video also contact me on the same email i can start develop it

 # TensorFlow graph data files